bmewing/readOffice/cran-comments.md

 * ubuntu (on travis-ci)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs or NOTEs (though this is the first time the package is being submitted).